On Touching Your Wife: A Guide For Perplexed Husbands

 “I told him I needed a hug after a fight with my sister, and at first it was so comforting.
 Until he started reaching up my shirt.”

 “I thought I was so clear that I just wanted to cuddle, but then his hands started wandering…”

 What these women are feeling is the difference between affectionate touch and erotic touch.
 Most women are happy to receive light, spontaneous affectionate touch.
 But erotic touch for women, often requires some warning, some warm up, some tenderness, or for some, an actual bed.

-Men (and sometimes women) often feel they have the right of touch when it comes to a spouse, whenever they want.
+Partners often feel they have the right of touch when it comes to a spouse, whenever they want.
 But some people need a heads up, a warm up, or a request for permission to proceed.
-Some husbands are hurt or confused by the idea of having to ask before touching.
+Some are hurt or confused by the idea of having to ask before touching.
 This is not usually meant as an insult, or means of being controlling; it’s more of a sense of safety and security around one’s own body and self.
 And it’s a good investment in the relationship.

 This is not a conversation that most couples will overtly have, but one that they will often tap dance around nonverbally- either as a theme, or once in awhile.

-Husbands- this is your cheat sheet for affection vs. seduction: If it’s any private part of the body, and/or any sort of swatting, pinching, grabbing, or nibbling- it’s probably sexual.
-If it’s gentle, loving, and appropriate for your daughter, it’s affection.
+This is your cheat sheet for affection vs. seduction: If it’s any private part of the body, and/or any sort of swatting, pinching, grabbing, or nibbling- it’s probably sexual.
+If it’s gentle, loving, and appropriate for your child, it’s affection.
 In either case, it’s worth discussing the boundaries and preferences, so that the touching (or abstaining) you do can be received with the love you intend.

 Note: I write about these cases using the gender examples in which I see them the most frequently in my practice, but in some cases, the roles are reversed, and I want to acknowledge those couples as well- women who have more desire for sexual activity than their partners/ men who need more space.